Absence of cosmological constant problem in special relativistic field theory of gravity: Introduction

-A few sentences are in order to properly place this paper with respect to previous work in the subject.
-It represents a continuation of the research reported in \cite{Barcelo2014}, where it was shown for the first time that unimodular gravity can be obtained as a solution to the self-coupling problem.
+A few sentences may be useful in order to properly place this paper with respect to previous work in the subject.
+It represents a continuation of the research reported in \cite{Barcelo2014}, where it was discussed how unimodular gravity can be obtained as a solution to the self-coupling problem.
 To reach this result we had, however, to consider a constrained graviton field from the beginning of the construction.
 For this reason the reader could get the impression that it is really the imposition of this constraint what it is behind of the obtention of unimodular gravity, making this solution still marginal with respect of general relativity.
 The content of this paper shows that this impression is not correct and conveniently merges the results of \cite{Barcelo2014} and \cite{Alvarez2006,Blas2007}.
-We do not discuss here the legitimation of the entire construction from the point of view of special relativity and particle physics, which is thoroughly covered in \cite{Barcelo2014}.
-The new mathematical result we present, namely the obtention of Weyl transverse gravity as the result of graviton self-coupling, is not the only contribution of the paper, but also the conceptual synthesis and the consequences that follow for a broader emergent gravity program.
+We do not discuss here the legitimation of the entire construction from the perspective of special relativity, which is thoroughly covered in \cite{Barcelo2014}, including detailed comments on previous works.

-\paragraph*{Notation.--} We use the metric convention $(-,+,+,+)$.
+\paragraph*{Notation.--} We use the metric convention $(-,+,+,+)$ in $D=4$ spacetime dimensions.
 Curvature-related quantities will be defined following Misner-Thorne-Wheeler's convention \cite{Wheeler1973}.
-When the Minkowski metric $\eta_{ab}$ is used, it is understood as written in a generic coordinate system.
-The covariant derivative $\nabla$ is always related to the flat metric and $\text{d}\mathscr{V}$ is the Minkowski volume element.
+The symbol $\eta_{ab}$ stands for the Minkowski metric, but written in an arbitrary coordinate system. $\nabla$ is the covariant derivative associated with the flat metric, and $\text{d}\mathscr{V}_\eta$ is the volume element in Minkowski spacetime.
+In this paper, the term cosmological constant will always refer to the corresponding quantity in the Einstein field equations, and not to any parameter occurring in the gravitational action.
+The reason for this remark is that, while in general relativity these two notions coincide, this is no longer true in unimodular gravity or Weyl-transverse gravity.